 Problem: What do I look for when a capacitor is bad?
 My Air Conditioner unit will not do anything!

-Answer: Capacitor problems are probably the second most common problem that I see every summer in our 28 year old HVAC business!
+Answer: Capacitor problems are probably the second most common problem that I see every summer in our 28-year-old HVAC business!
 Air Conditioning and heat pump systems low on refrigerant charge are the most common problem that I see.
-Changing out a capacitor is a simple, inexpensive problem that most all homeowners can fix easily if you are good with your hands and have the right capacitor.
+Changing out a capacitor is a simple, inexpensive problem that almost all homeowners can fix easily if you are good with your hands and have the right capacitor.
 Weak or bad capacitors can also cause blower motors to not run or to run slow.
-We have two real good YouTube Videos near the bottom of this page which explains how to replace and troubleshoot an air conditioner’s capacitors.
+We have three really good YouTube Videos near the bottom of this page that explain how to replace and troubleshoot an air conditioner’s capacitors.
+We also have a really good YouTube Video made by AC Service Tech that shows how to find the capacitor rating if the capacitor is rusted so bad that you can not read the specifications off the capacitor.
 We sell over 80 different capacitors on the following page: Please click here to see the capacitors we sell.

 What to look for when a capacitor is bad:

 *Please make sure your electrical power is off before working on any air conditioning equipment.
 You take the door or cover off your outdoor unit’s control box and find a bad, swollen run capacitor.
-EPA stopped allowing manufacturers to produce capacitors with cancer causing PCB’s.
-Since they stopped allowing the use of PCB’s the capacitors now have a shelf life.
+EPA stopped allowing manufacturers to produce capacitors with cancer-causing PCBs.
+Since they stopped allowing the use of PCBs in the capacitors and now capacitors have a shelf life.
 Many times I see capacitor problems that will not allow the compressor or the fan to come on.
 Many times you can clearly see that the capacitor is bad because it is swollen or even blown apart with capacitor oil everywhere!
 Please see the pictures below.
 Sometimes you need a special meter to test the microfarad (MFD) or UF rating.
 A capacitor tester.
 Please click here if you are interested in seeing a real good Supco Capacitor tester.